Do I like white chocolate?

 Shokolate Haven’s Pink Coconut in White Chocolate truffle received a 3.5 Star Rating.

-Perhaps in reference to its namesake, Tandem Chocolates, out of Park City, UT, submitted 2 truffles into the competition.
+Perhaps in reference to its namesake, Tandem Chocolates, Reno, NV, submitted 2 truffles into the competition.
 I loved one, liked the other.

 The Mocha Brûlée was a convex square molded chocolate with a transfer design on bottom, but it was the decoration on top that was truly eye catching.
 It was the hardened caramelized sugar like the top of a crème brûlée dessert.
 And just like a crunchy brûlée top, it cracked a bit as I chewed it — so cool!
 Even without the crunchy top the piece itself was tasty, with a light mocha coffee flavor, and not too sweet.
 But the topping put it over the top for me.